 “Sorry,” he said, wheeling over to pick it up.
 Isabel shook her head at him.
 She then bent down, so very slowly, and picked the jacket up with the tip of her finger.
 Eli looked up at her surprised.
 She was grinning when she threw the jacket away and then walked around his chair to stand behind him and started kissing his neck and earlobes as she loosened his tie and unbuttoned his shirt.

-Eli’s breath fastened.
+Eli’s breath hitched.
 They had been together for three weeks now, but they had done little more than kissing.
 Things had gotten heated before but the moment she would start pulling his clothes off, Eli would back off.
 He had told himself repeatedly to get over it, stop being such a wuss.
 But at the end of the day he was just afraid that Isabel would take one look at his body and run for the hills.
 He pulled away now, as gently as possible –he didn’t want to be rude- and turned his chair around to face her.

 “Is, I… just let me get changed, will you?” he whispered.
 Isabel backed off and sat on the bed.
 Eli looked at her anxiously.
 Was she staying to watch?
 “Is?” he said her name lowly.